Fkg86/Website-Clone-Amazon/README.md

 # E-commerce Website

-A e-commerce website project was developed.
+E-commerce website project was developed.

 # Used technologies